Ireneusz Roszkowski: Career

 Out of choice, he served in many capacities at medical universities and scientific societies; he served as Dean (1958–1960) and Vice Dean (1960–1962) of the Medical Academy in Warsaw; took an active role on the Boards of numerous institutions and the Ministry of Health; was a longtime member of the Government Commission on Population policy; a long time Chairman of Fetus Pathophysiology Commission PAN; a member of the Science Committee on demographics; Chairman of the Medical Demography section of PAN; Chairman of the committee on natural birth defects and fetal damage PAN; a member of the Scientific Council of the Institute of Mother and Child; a scientific expert for the Central Commission for Science for the President of the Council Of Ministers.
 From 1974 to 1977, he served as the President of the Polish Society of Gynaecology.
 He was a member of many Polish and foreign scientific societies.
 He received various awards in Poland and abroad.

 Roszkowski especially prized the Gold Medal of the Polish Academy of Medicine that he received in 1991, for outstanding contributions to the development and humanisation of medicine.
 On the reverse was a notable inscription: "This Medal is a symbol of gratitude to those who create timeless values, for those who have found a place in history and in people's hearts and minds".

-In later years he was a passionate pomologist, beekeeper and worked on his land with enthusiasm.
-He had a large library that constantly expanded; he was interested in history and collected clocks.
-He read avidly.
-Throughout life he lived by the following principle: “if you tire of one job take up another”.
-Throughout his working life he benefited from the resources of the main medical library in Warsaw by familiarizing himself with the newest developments in medicine.
-He was thrilled with the huge progress in research in various field of medicine.
-He lamented that there were so few young people involved in this field.
+In his later years, he became a pomologist and beekeeper, tending his land.
+His library—already extensive—continued to grow, reflecting his interest in history and his fondness for collecting clocks.
+He was an avid reader.

+Throughout his life, he followed a simple guiding principle: “If you are tired of one job, take up another.”

+During his medical career, he made extensive use of the main medical library in Warsaw, ensuring he remained up to date with the latest developments in the field.
+He was genuinely excited by the rapid progress of medical research across many specialties and often remarked on how few young people were choosing to enter these areas.

 He often repeated: "we must never forget that we belong to the species Homo sapiens.
 This means we must constantly improve ourselves".
 "This country has had poverty for 200–300 years and we complain about our neighbors on our left and right.
 Development is all that can help us.
 Initially stimulated from the outside and then through our own autonomous internal development".
 “One talks about human development when one goes to school but development starts much earlier, from the initial contact with one’s mother, from the first feed.
 I once heard an elderly lady telling off a young mother that she was not talking to her child while feeding it.
 She told her – talk to him, otherwise he will become a bandit... ".